 In accordance with Section 26 of the Cosmetology Act, a student who is registered in a course of cosmetology at a school must apply for and receive a Student Permit within thirty (30) days of beginning the course.
-Upon providing evidence that he or she meets the prerequisite set out below and submitting the appropriate application to the Executive Director of the Cosmetology Association, the student shall be issued a Student Permit which enables the student to engage in the practice of cosmetology under the direct supervision of a Master Cosmetologist Instructor to the extent necessary to fulfill the requirements of the curriculum and in order to satisfy the requirements set out in the Act.
-A Student Permit will be in effect for the term of the course in which the student is registered at the time the student applies for the Student Permit.
+Upon providing evidence that he or she meets the prerequisites set out below and and after submitting the appropriate application to the Executive Director of the Cosmetology Association, the student shall be issued a Student Permit which enables the student to engage in the practice of cosmetology under the direct supervision of a Master Cosmetologist Instructor to the extent necessary to fulfill the requirements of the curriculum and in order to satisfy the requirements set out in the Act.
+A Student Permit will be effective for the term of the course in which the student is registered at the time the student applies for the Student Permit.

-IMPORTANT: All applications must be received and approved by the Association within 30 days of the student intake date.
+IMPORTANT: All applications must be received and approved by the Association within 30 days of the student's intake date.
 Failure to provide the application within 30 days for approval will result in lost program hours.

 Where do I get a Student Permit Application?

 Upon your enrolment, the Admissions Coordinator will provide you with a Student Permit Application.
 Once you have completed your Student Permit Application, the Admissions Coordinator will submit the application to the Cosmetology Association's Provincial Exam Coordinator.

 What do I need to submit with my Student Permit Application?

 Applications will be processed upon receipt of the items listed below.
 Failure to complete and include the required fee(s) and documents for a Student Permit may result in the application/request being denied.

 - Student Enrollment fee as per Schedule B of the Association's By-laws